jessarcher/zsh-artisan/README.md

   within the project).
 * You can specify an editor to automatically open new files created by `artisan make:*` commands
+* It automatically runs artisan commands using `sail` when appropriate.
+* It will run commands using `docker compose` (or `docker-compose`) if a known container name is found.

 <p align="center">
     <img src="https://jessarcher.github.io/zsh-artisan/demo.svg?1">